JohnnyDevv/Analysis-of-unicorn-companies/README.md

 ### Executive Summary

 Using SQL, I pulled data on private companies with a valuation over $1 billion as of March 2022, including each company's current valuation, funding, country of origin, industry, select investors, and the years they were founded and became unicorns.

 I analyzed unicorn companies, uncovering insights on return on investment, time to achieve unicorn status, geographical distribution, and top investors.

+The database I used was Teradata Vantage Express and the development environment was Teradata Studio.

 ### Key Questions